 NAYEP exists to address the academic, cultural, and social needs of Native American children in Greater Boston.
-As the only summer camp in Massachusetts dedicated to exploring and serving the specific needs of this community, NAYEP is committed to enhancing the students’ sense of personal and cultural identity as well as strengthening Boston’s Native Americans through the education and social unification of its children.
+As the only summer program in Massachusetts dedicated to exploring and serving the specific needs of this community, NAYEP is committed to enhancing the students’ sense of personal and cultural identity as well as strengthening Boston’s Native Americans through the education and social unification of its children.
 NAYEP connects this geographically scattered population and helps its children build relationships that unite the community and encourage pride and understanding of Native and multicultural identities.
 NAYEP also empowers youth by giving Native high-school students the chance to develop personally and professionally through meaningful summer employment in their community.

 WORK AT NAYEP

-Senior counselors manage a classroom of 10 children throughout the summer, implementing a self-designed academic curriculum, supervising field trips and community service projects, and supporting the operations of their camp.
+Senior counselors manage a classroom of 10 children throughout the summer, implementing a self-designed academic curriculum, supervising field trips and community service projects, and supporting the operations of their program.
 Learn more about working as a senior counselor.

 ENROLL IN NAYEP

-Families should submit one camper application for each child who wishes to enroll in camp.
+Families should submit one participant application for each child who wishes to enroll in the program.